TIPs to install

 B - Remove the 4 fiberglass tubes on the antenna on the opposite side from the

 tower.
 Don't forget to first "Home" the elements inside the tubes.
-This has to
+The antenna will be

 C - Now, using a a large rod or tube (e.g. a Radio Shack 5' mast), insert it on